Business Ethics and Anti-corruption

 Report the summary of complaints and clues management and results

-in every Corporate Governance Committee meeting and to the Board of Directors at least once a year as well as disclosing the information in the annual sustainability report.
+Report the summary of whistleblowing reports in every Corporate Governance Committee meeting and to the Board of Directors at least once a year, as well as disclosing the information in the annual sustainability report.

 Start